fernandokm/seizure_detection_pipeline/docs_xai/Technical Documentation.md

 The application of artificial intelligence in the medical field requires a high level of reliability.
 Given the great consequences that a false prediction can have on the quality of life of patients, it has become essential to use analysis tools that allow the **data scientist** to optimize their utility.

-Otherwise, using a diagnostic tool based on artificial intelligence can generate mistrust among **doctors** because these algorithms are generally difficult to understand at first glance due to their complexity.
+Moreover, using a diagnostic tool based on artificial intelligence can generate mistrust among **doctors** because these algorithms are generally difficult to understand at first glance due to their complexity.
 However, doctors must have confidence in these algorithms since they are responsible for letting their patients use the tool.
 To generate this confidence, it is therefore important that doctors understand the underlying mechanisms of the algorithm.

 ### 1-2 Stakeholders

-**Data scientist team:** The first stakeholder of our project is the data scientist team who wants to improve the performance and accuracy of their Machine Learning algorithm to ensure its proper functioning through a good understanding and deep analysis of the explanations of how the algorithm works.
-Their final goal is to present their model to the doctors, explain it and gain their confidence in the model.
+**Data scientist team:** The first stakeholder of our project is the data scientist team, who wants to improve the performance and accuracy of their Machine Learning algorithm to ensure its proper functioning through a good understanding and deep analysis of the explanations of how the algorithm works.
+The data scientist's final goal is to present their model to the doctors, explain it and gain their confidence in the model.

-**Doctors:** The second stakeholder is the medical team.
-We need to provide them with an understandable and transparent solution to generate confidence in the solution.
+**Doctors:** The second stakeholder is the medical team, who needs an understandable and transparent model to obtain confidence in the solution.

 ### 1-3 Choice of explanation type